100+ Fashion Terms Everyone in the Industry Should Know

 Color and Print Development

 Color choices and surface designs shape the personality of a collection.
-These terms explain how teams test, confirm, and apply color and prints.
+These terms explain how teams test, confirm, and print.

 Lab Dip